ratify-project/ratify-verifier-go/cosign/README.md

 ### Cosign Library Key-based Verify

+Cosign signs the artifact with the private key and upload the signature transparency log to the Rekor server `rekor.sigstore.dev`
-To verify a keyless signed cosign signature, you need to verify the following trust chain:
+To verify a keyless signed Cosign signature, you need to verify the following trust chain:

 - Check if the artifact matches what is described in the signature
 - Check if the signature was created using the expected public key
-- The root trust of Fulcio and Rekor is sourced from https://tuf-repo-cdn.sigstore.dev/ (optional)
-- The root trust of https://tuf-repo-cdn.sigstore.dev/ is from the cosign binary (optional)

 #### Key-based Verify Input